 Your car’s dashboard is filled with warning lights that tell you when something is wrong.
 So, what does it mean when the ESP BAS Light comes on?
-While it might not be as recognizable as the Check Engine Light or ABS Light, you don’t ever want to ignore the alert.
+While it might not be as recognizable as the Check Engine Light or ABS Light, you don’t ever want to ignore this alert.

-Our guide shows you the function of the ESP BAS Light and reveals the top causes.
+My guide shows you the function of the ESP BAS Light and reveals the top causes.
 We also look at how to fix the fault, so you can travel without any warning lights on the dashboard.

 The light comes on for a variety of problems, ranging from mild to serious.
 However, the codes can be read with the help of a handheld code scanner that’s compatible with these systems.